salesforce-ux/design-tokens/README.md

 npm run tokens
 ```

-View the `./dist` directory for the generated output
+View the `./dist` directory for the generated output.